xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- enh (gil)     Add Shimmer option to Pictures effect to support Scene imports with shimmer from SuperStar.
+   -- bug (gil)     Fix scene import from SuperStar.
+Scenes should never be flipped vertically.
+Also remove FlipY option.
    -- bug (gil)     Fix the flipping issue for vertical sequences for SuperStar import.
 Got broke when fixing horizontal sequences.
    -- bug (gil)     Fix copy/paste row that was broken by 2016.43.
    -- bug (gil)     Fix Pictures WrapX to wrap at model size instead of image size.